voucherifyio/voucherify-openapi/docs/guides/landing_pages/Types-of-Landing-Pages.md

 - Double opt-in

 The crucial part is to set a Custom event schedule.
 Below the double Opt-In section, you need to add a custom event that will be triggered after submitting the form.
-It needs to be the same event that is set as a conversion event in the referral campaign. custom event schedule
+It needs to be the same event that is set as a conversion event in the referral campaign.

 The remaining settings enable you to design your landing page (add logo, colors, and font).

 When the Settings are ready, go to the Elements tab and edit the Form.

 #### Step 2: Sign-up form

 When you enter Fields settings, you can modify the default form.
-Decide which fields are mandatory and visible for users.
+Decide which fields are mandatory and visible to users.

 One of the mandatory form fields is for a referral code.
 If a customer enters a landing page using a referral link, the field for referral code will be filled automatically (it can be hidden).

 Moreover, you can add new fields to your form that will be added as metadata to the triggered event.

 As every event tracks customer data by default, you can map added fields to both event or customer metadata (2).
 Please note that custom attributes used in the form have to be added firstly to your Metadata Schema (customer's metadata) or Event Schema (event metadata)(1).

 When the form fields are added, you can go back and define the remaining form details.